LukeGarnham/Stumps-and-Studs-MS4/README.md

 In the Users section, I clicked Add User and created a user called 'stumps-and-studs-staticfiles-user'.
 I granted the user Progromatic Access and then proceeded to add them to my group, 'manage-stumps-and-studs'.
 I proceeded to the end to Create User.
 I downloaded the CSV file which contains the Access Key ID and Secret Access Key.

+### Connecting To My Amazon S3 Bucket

+To connect my Django project to the AWS S3 bucket, I installed two more packages; boto3 (*pip3 install boto3*) and Django storages (*pip3 install django-storages*).
+In the global settings file, I added storages to the list of installed apps (INSTALLED_APPS).

+Since the S3 bucket is only needed when the site is deployed to Heroku, I have a variable in the global settings file called USE_AWS which only exists in the Heroku environment where it has a value of True.
+Where the is satisfied (i.e. the environment is Heroku), I retrieve the following variables:

+ - AWS_STORAGE_BUCKET_NAME = bucket name
+ - AWS_S3_REGION_NAME = region name
+ - AWS_S3_CUSTOM_DOMAIN = bucket directory
+ - AWS_ACCESS_KEY_ID = access key ID
+ - AWS_SECRET_ACCESS_KEY = secret access key

+The values for the last two variables above are retrieved from the Heroku environment to ensure they are not disclosed in my code.

+Next, I created a new file called custom_storages.py and created variables in the global settings to override the default location of the static and media files when in the Heroku environment.
+These tell Django that in production, I want to use the S3 bucket to store the static files whenever collectstatic runs i.e. when the project is deployed to Heroku.

+Having made these changes, the next time I committed and pushed to GitHub, the static files were automatically collected and saved in my S3 bucket where they can be accessed when the project is hosted in the Heroku environment.
+A static folder was automatically created in the S3 bucket.

+Lastly, I manually created a media folder in the S3 bucket and uploaded all of the site images into it, ensuring that I granted public-read access to all of the images.

 ## Credits